aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 ## Summary

 Amazonian Breweries is a Python based program to exercise the capabilities of IoT SiteWise (Monitor), IoT Greengrass, IoT TwinMaker, and other IoT based AWS services that constantly runs and produces factory like data exposed via an OPC UA Server (a cross-platform, open-source, IEC62541 standard for data exchange from sensors to cloud applications developed by the OPC Foundation) for consumption by an OPC UA Client (like the IoT SiteWise OPC UA Collector).
+In addition, you can configure the publishing of values directly to IoT SiteWise at a specified interval.

+ - Example Command to publish data to IoT SiteWise every 5 seconds to us-west-2:
+      ```
       python3 awsBrewSimServer.py --publishtositewise 1 --interval 5 --region us-west-2

+      ```

+Feel free to run this python simulator in your own environment manually or through a quick deploy using the cloudformation template below.

+## Quick Deploy

+1. Log on to your AWS Console.
+2. Click on this link to install the CloudFormation template on your account.
+3. Once complete, you will start to see live values stored in IoT SiteWise.

+### Manual Install

 ## Prerequisites